Towards a New Socialism: Reception

 Leonard Brewster, Ph.D., reviewed the book in the Spring 2004 issue of the Quarterly Journal of Austrian Economics, positing that "Cockshott and Cottrell have come as close to developing a serious, up-to-date version of a neo-Marxist political economy as we are likely to see."
-Brewster concedes that C&C have "succeeded in countering a version of the calculation argument" but writes that this "ironically clarif[ies] and strengthen[s] the reasons for considering socialist calculation not just as troublesome, but impossible, and valuation in terms of labor an illusion."
+Brewster concedes that C&C have "succeeded in countering a version of the calculation argument" but writes that this "ironically clarifies and strengthens the reasons for considering socialist calculation not just as troublesome, but impossible, and valuation in terms of labor an illusion."
 Furthermore, Brewster argues that C&C's allowance of a market for consumer goods, in effect, makes their model a "capitalistic, commodity producing society."

-In 2009, Cockshott published an article entitled "Notes for a critique of Brewster" in which he responded to Brewster's arguments against the book's model.
+In 2009, Cockshott published an article entitled "Notes for a Critique of Brewster" in which he responded to Brewster's arguments against the book's model.
 Cockshott asserts that Brewster is "wrong in saying that our labour values are no longer labour values since they are now influenced by market prices", arguing that the distortion of labour value ratios, manifesting through exchange value ratios in capitalist economies, is a short-term artefact of supply and demand imbalances.
 Furthermore, Cockshott argues that maintaining these distinctions in his model does not "[prevent] labour values from being usable for economic calculation when dealing with intermediate goods."
 Summarising, Cockshott asserts that "we argue that the market has a place, but only a limited place.
 It should be restricted to consumer goods, and even here, market indicators are not the ultima ratio.
 They are just one among many constraints that society has to recognise."